 Fortunately, workers’ compensation insurance is there to cover your medical bills and lost wages in these situations.
 Laws differ per state, but every state except Texas requires employers to carry workers’ comp insurance.
 The system of workers’ comp is set up so that your employer will cover any injuries that occur at work, no matter whose fault they were, and in exchange you cannot sue them for your injuries.

-The one exception to this rule is illnesses from workplace asbestos exposure; in these cases, a lawsuit is permitted.
+The one exception to this rule is illnesses from asbestos exposure in the workplace; in these cases, a lawsuit is permitted.
 There is also one exception to being covered by your employers’ insurance – if the injury is sustained while the employee is drunk or high, it is not covered by workers’ comp.

 If you find yourself in the unfortunate situation of being injured at work, follow the steps below to ensure a less stressful recovery process.